 My travel background

-I’m from the US, so traveling internationally is not as easy (or as inexpensive) as it could be for those of you in say, Europe.
-I’m jealous.
 My first international trip was a month-long B&B tour of Ireland with my mom and my great-aunt when I was seven.
-I remember that trip fondly after all these years, because that was when the travel bug bit me.
-Hard.
+I remember that trip fondly (even after all these years) because that was when the travel bug bit me.
+And it bit me hard.

-After I came back home from living abroad, I got a nice office job, but all I could think about was traveling.
-I saved every penny and every vacation day that I could and went back to Europe the moment I could (just barely) afford it.
+After college, I came home and found a nice office job that paid the bills—but all I could think about was traveling.
+I saved every penny and every vacation day I could and went back to Europe the moment I was able to (just barely) afford it.

-Fast forward two years, and a good friend who had moved out to Arizona called me one day.
-“You have to move out here”, he said.
-“I’ve been working in customer service for an airline, and they’re hiring flight attendants.
-This is the perfect job for you.”
+Fast forward two years and a good friend who had moved out to Arizona called me one day.
+“You have to move out here, right now,” he said.

-He was right.
-I gave my notice at work, packed up the car, and drove solo across the country, from Boston to Tempe, Arizona.
-I worked for three years as a flight attendant, during which time I also got married and gave birth to my daughter.
-Before my daughter was born, and even when I was pregnant with her, I spent all of my free time traveling.
 When my daughter was little, she would complain to me that I had been all over the world, and she hadn’t been anywhere.
 I would list off the countries that she had visited “when she was in my tummy”.
-For some reason, that never counted in her opinion.
+For some reason, that never counted—in her opinion.

 I was a total scaredy-cat.